luwangg/DTT2018_cc1350_Bird-Tag/README.md

-Example Summary
+ Project Summary
 ---------------
-In this example you will learn how to setup the radio to do bi-directional communication.
-The Echo RX example start off by putting the radio in receiver mode and waits for a packet to be transmitted.
-When it receives a packet it switches the radio to transmitter mode and re-transmits the received packet (echo).
-This example is meant to be used with the Echo TX example or SmartRF Studio.
-For every packet echo, Board_PIN_LED2 is toggled.
-The frequency and other RF settings can be modified using SmartRF Studio.
+This project combines 3 examples of SimpleLink Example of cc1350, which are pinShutdown_CC1350_LAUNCHXL_tirtos_ccs i2ctmp007_CC1350_LAUNCHXL_tirtos_ccs rfEchoRx_CC1350_LAUNCHXL_tirtos_ccs

+On the cc1310 Launchpad, we write programs for 2 tasks and register them in RTOS to be controlled by the hardware interrupts.
+We substitute the Real Time Clock with buttons on the Launchpad to simulate the hardware interrupts.
+Once button1 is pressed, task 1 of receiving RF packet will be running, the green LED lights up, indicating it is waiting for a packet.
+After it receives a packet, it will transmit the packet it receives and the red LED toggles to indicate that transmission; once button 0 is pressed, task 2 of reading the data from light sensor MAX44009 will be running, and red LED toggles to indicate the reading process of 20 lux data.
+During the running time of any of these 2 tasks, the hardware interrupt from the 2 buttons in the system is blocked.
+After tasks finish, the system goes back to standby mode.

+Main program: main_tirtos.c
+Task 1 program: rfEchoRx.c
+Task 2 program: i2ctmp007.c

 Peripherals Exercised
 ---------------------
+During the Process of Task 1:
-* `Board_PIN_LED2` - Blinking indicates a successful reception and
+* `Board_PIN_LED0` - Blinking indicates a successful reception and
   re-transmission of a packet (echo)
 * `Board_PIN_LED1` - Indicates an error in either reception of a packet or in its re-transmission

+  During the Process of Task 2:
+ * `Board_PIN_LED0` - Blinking indicates a successful Reading operation from the light sensor Max44009 via i2c.

 Resources & Jumper Settings
 ---------------------------
 > If you're using an IDE (such as CCS or IAR), please refer to Board.html in